MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ### Computing a Large Scale Regression Using a Compute Cluster

 Up to now, all of our examples have assumed you are running your computations on a single computer, which might have multiple computational cores.
 Many users with large data to analyze, however, have access to compute clusters that work together to provide greater computing power.
 With RevoScaleR, you can easily connect to an HPC Server or Hadoop cluster and distribute your computation among the various nodes of the cluster.
 Here we will show a quick example of using an HPC Server cluster consisting of a head node and one or more compute nodes.
-For more examples, see the *RevoScaleR Distributed Computing Guide* (RevoScaleR_Distributed_Computing.pdf).
+For more examples, see the [RevoScaleR Distributed Computing Guide](scaler-distributed-computing.md).

 To make the connection to an HPC Server cluster, you need to know the following pieces of information about your cluster (all of which can be obtained from your system administrator):